Stratus3D/dotfiles/README.md

 * Files/directories can be dragged onto the terminal and the path will be pasted at the current cursor position Vim Commands
 * `vit` select contents of html tag. `v`isual select text `i`n a `t`ag. `dit` would delete the contents of the tag.
+* `^A` and `^X` allow you to increment the number your cursor is over, or first number after the cursor that is on the same line.

 ### Software
 This is software that I need for my day-to-day programming work.
 I try to keep this list updated with the latest software I am using.
 This allows me to quickly setup new development machines.